MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 The tools support many features for managing and scripting players, physics, 3D mesh import, projectiles, purchases, grabbable items, wearable items, player inputs, lights, UI, NPCs, and more.

 **Desktop Editor**: Horizon Worlds can be installed on a Windows PC through the Meta Quest Link App.
-Once installed, you click on the elipsis (the 3 dots menu) Start in Desktop Mode, this opens app with a set of tools where you can create, edit and publish worlds.
-At this moment, the Deskotp Editor is not supported in MAC computers.
+Once installed, you click on the ellipsis (the 3 dots menu) Start in Desktop Mode, this opens app with a set of tools where you can create, edit and publish worlds.
+At this moment, the Desktop Editor is not supported in MAC computers.

 **VR Editor**: in Quest VR devices the Meta Horizon Worlds app contains an edit mode that allows for creating and editing worlds inside of VR.
 It offers a natural and intuitive experience where you can place object directly with your hands and immerse yourself in your creations.
 The VR editor does not provide access to all tools that the desktop has.
 For the majority of this documentation, we will be covering Desktop Editor mode only.